BrianInGermany/Xzerpt/README.md

 ### 2. Card generation

-- Click the `Create Cards from CSV` button on the homepage to open the card creator.
+- Click the `Create Cards from CSV` button on [xzerpt.com/input](https://xzerpt.com/input) to open the card creator.
 - Drag and drop Xzerpt CSVs into the field, and press `Create Cards`:

     <img src="https://xzerpt.com/exampleImages/xzerptcreator.png" alt="cardcreator" width="70%"/>